-Copyright 2021 Maxi-Lease Ltd t/a Carnoisseur Leasing.
-All Rights Reserved.
+Copyright 2021 Maxi-Lease Ltd. All Rights Reserved.
 All text, images, graphics and other materials on this website are subject to the copyright and other intellectual property rights of Maxi-Lease Ltd. These materials may not be reproduced, distributed, modified or reposted to other websites without the express written permission of Maxi-Lease Ltd.

 Maxi-Lease Ltd is committed to making its websites accessible to all users.
 We are currently undertaking an extensive redevelopment to ensure that this website meets recognised accessibility standards